 When the number you want to store has been entered into the calculator (either by hand or as the result of calculations), tap or click the M button.

 The number you've stored in Memory will appear to the right of the number pad under Memory.
-(If you're using Calculator alongside another application, numbers in Memory will appear at the bottom of your screen.)
+(If you're using Calculator alongside another app, numbers in Memory will appear at the bottom of your screen.)
 You can store up to 100 numbers in Memory at a time.

 To use numbers in Memory, tap or click the number in the Memory list.
 The number will appear in the calculator.